by Jane Rosenstein

 World Omnivore Paris was an interesting and informative culinary event.

 World Omnivore Tour goes to other cities including New York and Moscow.

-Posted by Jane Rosenstein on March 28, 2017, With 394 Reads Filed under Food, Wine & Travel, Life.
+Posted by Jane Rosenstein on March 28, 2017, With 402 Reads Filed under Food, Wine & Travel, Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.